-Top risks Main assumed scenarios 1 Risks associated with changes in the interest rate environment The inability of the ALM strategies of the two financial companies to respond to changes in interest rates, outflows and transfer of savings and other deposits, and declines in the prices of bonds held by the Group cause a significant decrease in the Group's earnings.
-2 RISKS associated with sale of snares of the two two financial companies, and/or the difficulty of conducting integrations.
-Factors such as losses from the sale of shares of the two financial companies, an inability to secure alternative revenue sources replacing the two financial companies, and/or the difficulty of conducting integrated, Group-wide business operations as a result of a declining equity stake in the subsidiaries lead to customer attrition and a weakening of brand power and thereby cause a significant decrease in the Group's earnings.
+Top risks Main assumed scenarios 1 Risks associated with changes in the interest rate environment The inability of the ALM strategies of the two financial companies to respond to changes in interest rates, outflows and transfer and other deposits, and declines in the prices of bonds held by the Group cause a significant decrease in the Group's earnings.
+2 Risks associated with sale of shares of the two financial companies Factors such as losses from the sale of shares of the two financial companies, an inability to secure alternative revenue sources replacing the two financial companies, and/or the difficulty of conducting integrated, Group-wide business operations as a result of a declining equity stake in the subsidiaries lead to customer attrition and a weakening of brand power and thereby cause a significant decrease in the Group's earnings.
 3 Risks associated with provision of universal services A failure to keep a balance between universal services and cost reduction and an inability to reassess unprofitable business results in a decline in competitiveness and efficiency, causing a significant decrease in the Group's earnings.
-The Group's businesses are suspended or restricted for an extended period of time due to cyber attacks or unauthorized use of various services or to delays in service restoration, which significantly impact the Group's business continuity.
+4 Risks associated with cyber attacks The Group's businesses are suspended or restricted for an extended period of time due to cyber attacks or unauthorized use of various services or to delays in service restoration, which significantly impact the Group's business continuity.
 If the Group's integrated DX promotion is not successful or if the Group is unable to respond appropriately to changes in the business environment, its competitiveness and efficiency will decline and thereby cause a significant decrease in the Group's earnings.
 The measures taken to promote sales under the new Japan Post Insurance sales system are not successful and there is continued weakness in new policy acquisition and inefficiencies in the sales system, causing a significant decrease in the Group's earnings.
-7 Risks associated with human resources a rewarding work environment due to the occurrence of An inability to retain talented human resources in various business roles as well as talent specializing in IT and other roles and an inability to provide a rewarding work environment due to the occurrence of personnel and labor issues lead to a loss or shortage of human resources and higher personnel costs.
+7 Risks associated with human resources An inability to retain talented human resources in various business roles as well as talent specializing in IT and other roles and an in a rewarding work environment due to the occurrence of personnel and labor issues lead to a loss or shortage of human resources in the Group's earnings are rewarding work environment.
+The personnel costs.
 This in turn leads to a loss of competitiveness and thereby causes a significant decrease in the Group's earnings.
-8 Risks associated with system failures, etc. System failures caused by inadequate system upgrades, system defects, or aging of systems results in business susper In addition, delays in service restoration after a system failure significantly impact the Group's business continuity.
-9 Risks associated with information leakage Stagnation of data governance efforts, such as appropriate management measures for post office data employees cause reputational risks to be realized and damage the Company's corporate value.
+8 8 Risks associated with system failures, etc. System failures caused by inadequate system upgrades, system defects, or aging of systems results in business suspensions and dill addition, delays in service restoration after a system failure significantly impact the Group's business continuity.
+9 Risks associated with information leakage Stagnation of data governance efforts, such as appropriate management measures for post office data, and intentional information leakage employees cause reputational risks to be realized and damage the Company's corporate value.
 Stagnation of data governance efforts, such as appropriate management measures for post office data, and intentional information leaks by employees cause reputational risks to be realized and damage the Company's corporate value.
-In the overseas investments of the two financial companies, when market liquidity deteriorates due to financial market turmoil, foreign currency funding costs rise sharply and thereby cause a significant decrease in the Group's earnings.
+Risks associated with deterioration in the foreign currency funding environment In the overseas investments of the two financial companies, when market liquidity deteriorates due to financial mark currency funding costs rise sharply and thereby cause a significant decrease in the Group's earnings.